Jagdfliegerführer Deutsche Bucht

 Jagdfliegerführer Deutsche Bucht (Fighter Leader German Bight) was one of the primary divisions of the German Luftwaffe in World War II.
 It was formed in December 1939 at Jever for the defense of the German Bight.
-On 1 December 1943 the unit redesignated Jagdfliegerführer 2 and subordinated to the 2.
+On 1 December 1943, the unit was redesignated Jagdfliegerführer 2 and subordinated to the 2.
 Jagddivision.
 The headquarters was located at Jever and from 1943 in Stade.